2012 Forum Scheduled for August 19 – 21

 Contact: Amy Smorodin

-Details on the agenda and speakers will be announced soon.
-Registration can be performed on the TPI website.
-A discounted registration price is available for industry attendees until July 2.
+Registration for the Aspen Forum can be performed on the TPI website.
 For additional information, please contact Jane Creel at [email protected].
 Members of the press can contact Amy Smorodin at [email protected].

 The Technology Policy Institute